-Author has written 47 stories for Lord of the Rings, Inheritance Cycle, Silmarillion, Inkheart, Redwall, Chronicles of Narnia, Misc.
-Books, Beowulf, Norse Mythology, Thor, Hunger Games, Dark Lord, Jamie Thomson, and Screwtape Letters.
+Author has written 51 stories for Lord of the Rings, Inheritance Cycle, Silmarillion, Inkheart, Redwall, Chronicles of Narnia, Misc.
+Books, Beowulf, Norse Mythology, Thor, Hunger Games, Dark Lord, Jamie Thomson, Strange Magic, and Screwtape Letters.

 Of old there was Sauron the Maia whom the Sindar in Beleriand named Gorthaur.
 In the beginning of Arda, Melkor seduced him to his allegience and he became the greatest and most trusted of the servants of the Enemy, and the most perilous, for he could assume many forms and for long if he willed he could still appear both noble and beautiful, so as to deceive all but the most wary. - from The Silmarillion by J.R.R.
 Tolkien

-I am a 26-year-old writer who is currently revising an original fiction novel, The Griffin of Erestir, as I write the sequel, The Basilisk of Naviron.
-I have been writing fan fiction on my own since I was nine, but then I found this wonderful website and I love it.
+I am a 27-year-old writer who is currently revising an original fiction novel, The Griffin of Erestir, as I write the sequel, The Basilisk of Naviron.
+I have been writing fanfiction on my own since I was nine, but then I found this wonderful website and I love it.

 I was homeschooled through all 12 grades and now have a Bachelor's in Creative Writing and Medieval & Renaissance Studies and a Master's in Library and Information Science.
 I currently work full-time as the Children's Librarian in a five-branch library system.